 Once the basics are covered, talk to your agent about other types of coverage you may need.
 Coverage like mechanical breakdown, loss of income, and maybe even some type of hazardous coverage, if your business warrants it.
-The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of way in creating your lawn care insurance package.
+The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of the way in creating your lawn care insurance package.